kazk/codewars-runner/README.md

   - `opts.services` is now an array of functions returning promises.
     Either specify them directly, or use `strategies.modifyOpts` to map service name to a function.
   - `C#` uses `opts.services` to add DLLs.
-    It should be still possible to suppor this.
+    It should be still possible to support this.

 ### 0.5.0